mitchwatt/mitchwatt.github.io/_teaching/stanfordcourses.md

 location: "Stanford, California"
 ---

-I was a teaching assistant for several economics courses at Stanford University.
+I was a teaching assistant for undergraduate market design and PhD microeconomics at Stanford University, for which I was awarded Stanford University's [Centennial Teaching Assistant Award](https://ctl.stanford.edu/centennial-teaching-assistant-awards).

 * Fall 2020
   * ECON 202 Microeconomics I (first PhD course in microeconomics)